sudheerj/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 39. ### How do you perform Error handling?
-    If the request fails on the server or fails to reach the server due to network issues, then `HttpClient` will return an error object instead of a successful reponse.
+    If the request fails on the server or fails to reach the server due to network issues, then `HttpClient` will return an error object instead of a successful response.
 In this case, you need to handle in the component by passing `error` object as a second callback to `subscribe()` method.

     Let's see how it can be handled in the component with an example,
     ```javascript